jazzonaut/IntelliTrader/README.md

 1. Clone the IntelliTrader repository locally
 2. From Git terminal, run 'git submodule update --init --recursive' to pull all the necessary submodules
 3. Run Publish.bat (or Publish.sh if you are on Linux) and it should generate the bin folder in the Publish directory.
-4. That should be it, try running the bot with Start-IntelliTrader to see if it worked.
+4. That should be it, try running the bot with IntelliTrader to see if it worked.

 #### Setting Up
 The bot should just run with out of the box settings.
 By default, it is configured for virtual trading, so there is no need to provide any API keys at the start.
 The only thing you might want to change is the default port for the web interface (7000).